QuentinRa/blog.quentinra.dev/info/php/index.md

 you got a folder ``test`` and a file `file.php` inside your server root folder.

-On linux, don't forget to set **the permissions** for a folder on linux like
+On Linux, don't forget to set **the permissions** for a folder like

 * chmod ``700``: seems like the minimum for a .php
 * chmod ``744``: seems like the minimum for a .html
 * chmod ``711``: seems like the minimum for a folder

-If not already done, and your are using public_html folder
+If not already done, and you are using public_html folder

 * chmod ``711`` on your home folder